 MUS E598 Practicum/Thesis Proposal in Music Education (0 cr.)
 P: Consent of instructor.
-Enrollment required prior to or concurrent with E520 Seminar in Music Education for Master's Degree Students.
+Enrollment required prior to or concurrent with E520 Reading and Writing Research in Music Education.
 Development of practicum or thesis methodology and analysis procedures.

 MUS E599 Practicum in Music Education (1-3 cr.)
 Research-based practical or creative project or investigation (may be a phase of a cooperative study or an independent project).
 This course is eligible for deferred (R) grading.